risckaust/risc-documentations/docs/source/1-indoor-flight.rst

 .. danger:: Keep the transmitter nearby to engage the ``Kill Switch`` trigger in case something will go wrong.

-* Now run in a new terminal your launch file
+* Now run in a new terminal on the NUC/laptop your launch file

 .. code-block:: bash